Five 17th century iron bases of various shapes and sizes

 Description

-Five iron bases of 1700/1800s in various shapes and sizes, made from wrought and perforated iron, with decorative details for imaginative embellishment.
+Five iron bases of 1700/1800s in various shapes and sizes, made from wrought and perforated iron, decorative details for imaginative design.
 One even bears the initials of the owner.
 The provided dimensions are approximate and refer to the maximum measurements.
 They are in good condition, consistent with their age and usage.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+This period was influenced by Napoleon’s reign, which emphasized Roman and Greek decorative motifs.

 Attributes / Details